Accessory fruit: Incorporated organs

 Fruit with fleshy seeds, such as pomegranate or mamoncillo, are not considered to be accessory fruits.

 Examples

 Apples and pears

-The part of apples and pears that is consumed is, in fact, the hypathium, tissue.
+The part of apples and pears that is consumed is, in fact, the hypanthium.
 The ovary is the papery core that surrounds the apple seeds.
-As the hypanthium ripens it forms the tissues that we consume.
+As the hypanthium ripens it forms the edible tissues.

 Roses

-For roses, the hypanthium is the tissue that composes the edible part of rosehips (basically, the fruit of roses and eglantines).
-Roses and apples are members of the rosacea family; the fact that they have the same fruity morphology is a major consideration in placingg them in the same taxonomic family.
+For roses, the hypanthium is the tissue that composes the edible part of rosehips.
+Roses and apples are both members of the Rosaceae family; the fact that they have similar fruit morphology is a major consideration in placing them in the same taxonomic family.

 Strawberries

 The edible part of the strawberry is formed, as part of the ripening process, from the receptacle of the strawberry flower.
 The true fruits (hence, containing the seeds) are the roughly 200 pips (which are, technically, achenes, a true fruit that contains a single seed from a single ovary).
 These pips dot the exterior of the strawberry.